VenomBigBozz/casket-electron/README.md

 Bootstrap and package your project with Angular 11 and Electron 11 (Typescript + SASS + Hot Reload) for creating Desktop applications.

-Currently runs with:

-- Angular v11.0.3
-- Electron v11.0.3
-- Electron Builder v22.9.1

-With this sample, you can :

-- Run your app in a local development environment with Electron & Hot reload
-- Run your app in a production environment
-- Package your app into an executable file for Linux, Windows & Mac

 /!\ Hot reload only pertains to the renderer process.
 The main electron process is not able to be hot reloaded, only restarted.

 /!\ Angular 11.x CLI needs Node 10.13 or later to work correctly.